 What is included in the adoption?

 All of our dogs are spayed & neutered, vaccinated, dewormed, flea protected, microchipped, and vet checked.
 We are sometimes asked if the pups can be adopted, then altered at a later date.
 Unless medically necessary, the answer to that questions is no, nothing will be released unaltered.
 Because the minimum adoption fee rarely covers the costs associated with each dog, we ask that adopters who are in a position to give additional funds do so at their discretion.
 We also ask our adopters to help us spread the word about the important work that we do.
-Adoption fee for puppies is $350-$700, adult dogs is $250-$700, and this is non-refundable.
-No personal checks accepted at this time.
+NO PERSONAL CHECKS ACCEPTED.

 At the time of adoption, adult dogs will be current on their vaccinations, however, a puppy will need a series of vaccinations to be protected against such fatal diseases as Parvo & Distemper.
 Prior to adoption, pups will have received at least one series of shots, however, it will be the responsibility & expense of the adopter to follow-up with their own vet for the remaining shots.
 Puppies are NOT fully protected until the entire series is complete.
 While you may be eager to show off your new family member, puppies should NOT be taken anywhere other than your own home until all shots are complete.